 You were arrested for an OWI.
 We can help.

 Being charged with drunk driving is a serious offense and one that can seriously implicate your future with penalties including severe fines, suspension or revocation of your driver’s license, and possibly jail time.
 Michigan criminal law refers to drunk driving offenses as Operating While Intoxicated (OWI).
 In other states, these crimes may be referred to as DUI or DWI, they all involve operating a car or motor vehicle while under the influence of controlled substances or alcohol.
 There are many nuances to Michigan’s drunk driving laws and they can vary depending on whether it’s a first offense or there are multiple offenses.
 Here’s what you need to know about Michigan’s OWI laws and what you can expect after being arrested for operating while under the influence of drugs or alcohol.

-Michigan’s OWI Laws
+Understanding Michigan’s OWI Laws

 Michigan has several laws that prohibit driving drunk and driving under the influence of any mind-altering substance.
 There are two categories of offenses: operating while under the influence of drugs or alcohol (OWI) – sometimes called a DUI – and operating while visibly impaired (OWVI) by drugs or alcohol.

 In order to be charged with an OWI an individual must be:

 1. Over the age of 21 while operating a motor vehicle/boat or other watercraft with a BAC (blood alcohol content) level greater than 0.08%, the legal limit in the State of Michigan.

 2. Under the age of 21 while operating a motor vehicle/boat or other watercraft with a BAC of over .02%.
 In Michigan, this is known as a Zero Tolerance law, even though “zero” is legally defined as less that .02%.

 Michigan OWI/DUI Penalties